Carolina Panthers vs. Washington Football Team NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Washington stats and trends

-- Thus far this year Washington has two wins against the spread.
+- Thus far this season Washington has two wins against the spread.

-- This year, the Football Team have just one ATS win in five games as an underdog of 3.5 points or more.
+- The Football Team have been underdogs by 3.5 points or more five times this year and covered the spread once.

-- Washington's games this year have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).
+- Washington's games this year have gone over the point total four times in nine opportunities (44.4%).

-- Washington is 2-3 against the spread and 3-2 overall in games when it puts up more than 19.3 points.
+- Washington is 2-3 against the spread and 3-2 overall in games when it scores more than 19.3 points.

-- When Washington churns out more than 280.7 yards, the team is 2-5 against the spread and 3-4 overall.
+- When Washington picks up more than 280.7 yards, the team is 2-5 against the spread and 3-4 overall.

-- The Football Team have turned the ball over two more times (14 total) than the Panthers have forced a turnover (12) this season.
+- This season the Football Team have turned the ball over 14 times, two more than the Panthers' takeaways (12).

 Home and road insights